- 1 Best Gun Safes Under $500

 You should check with the seller.
-Some companies will only offer curb delivery, while other offer driveway delivery, or even garage delivery.
+Some companies will only offer curb delivery, while others offer driveway delivery or even garage delivery.

 Most gun safes under $500 do not require any assembling.
 Those which do, however, only require minor adjustments, such as fitting the shelves.